EwenQuim/ewenquim.github.io/articles/3-pgp.md

 ### Setting up PGP

 Linux enthusiasts often use GnuPG[^gnupg] (referred as GPG), but we will use [this website](https://www.thechiefmeat.com/pgp/#) for this tutorial, as the interface is really intuitive.
+Just fill in the blanks!

-Just fill in the blanks.
-If you are afraid that someone watching the website steals your private key, you can use Tor[^tor] to access the website and/or cut your internet connexion during the key generation.
+Remember that creating keys online is never secure : you must protect your traffic, and you'll never be sure whether you can trust the website or not.
+We're just doing it for testing purposes here.
 Also, it is important to ask for a RSA key with minimum 2048 bits!

 The website will provide you 2 keys : a **public key** and a **private (or secret) key**.